isabeleguimaraes/nutricare-final-project/README.md

 ## Future Improvements
 - Add Javascript to dynamically add items in diet creation
 - Use JSON for diet database
+- Implement Dates for each diet to see history

 ## TODO
 - Home Page (index)